mlindgren/blog-archive/source/projects/mocap/index.markdown

 - Movement of the dancer around the floor, rather than staying in place as typical of Celtic dance.
 - Arm positioning, whether in interaction with a partner or alone.
-- Full body and torso movements, when leaning or dipping.
+- Full body and torso movements, such as leaning or dipping.
-- The difficulty of combining primitives of multiple body parts into realistic, pleasing dance.

 ### Slot - Motion Blending